rvm/rvm-test/README.md

 This will show the outputs and result in console, not saving anything to database and skipping creation of gists

-Now, go yee forth and ..
+Now, go ye forth and ..
 Have fun with it!

 --
 RVM Project